When to visit the vet?

 The Meibomian glands are sebaceous glands located in the eyelid that secrete an oily substance that lubricates the eye surface.
 A blockage of these glands leads to an accumulation of secretion, causing inflammation and swelling known as a chalazion.

-A hordeolum usually results from a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., often by staphylococci, that affects the sebaceous glands or hair follicles of the eyelashes.
-This infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. leads to acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
-In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. inflammation and pus formation, which causes the characteristic painful swelling and redness.
+A hordeolum usually develops due to a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., often staphylococci, affecting the sebaceous glands or the hair follicles of the eyelashes.
+This infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. leads to acute inflammation and Pus formation, causing the characteristic painful Swelling and redness.

-Risk factors for the development of a chalazion or hordeolum in dogs include a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+Risk factors for developing a chalazion or hordeolum in dogs include a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases., poor eye hygiene, allergic reactions, and a weakened immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body..
-Certain breeds, such as the Cocker Spaniel and the Pekingese, may be particularly susceptible to these conditions.
+Certain breeds, such as the Cocker Spaniel and the Pekingese, can be particularly susceptible to these conditions.

 Symptoms